-11. Foellinger-Freimann Botanical Conservatory – 1100 South Calhoun Street, Fort Wayne
+Foellinger-Freimann Botanical Conservatory – 1100 S. Calhoun St., Fort Wayne

 The Punkin’ Path at the Botanical Conservatory will be decorated with pumpkins, gourds, bales of straw – and gnomes! – to provide fun photo memories.
 This exhibit is included in Conservatory admission and open during public hours.
 Admission is $5 for adults, $3 for children ages 3-17, and children age 2 and under are admitted free.

 Families can explore the gardens for fall crafts, activities and games at the Pumpkin Zone.
 Come test your observation skills with a Gnome Search, discovering whether pumpkins float or sink, nibble on pumpkin seeds and decorate your own mini pumpkin!
 Friends from the Allen County Farm Bureau will help us learn about pumpkins and how they grow.
-The Conservatory is proud to offer Pumpkin Zone as a part of the Downtown Improvement District’s Fright Night festivities.
+The Conservatory offers the Pumpkin Zone as a part of the Downtown Improvement District’s Fright Night festivities.